awsdocs/aws-greengrass-developer-guide/doc_source/gg-gs.md

 ## Create an AWS Account<a name="create-aws-account"></a>

-If you don't have an AWS account, follow these steps:
+If you don't have an AWS account, follow these steps to create and activate an AWS account:<a name="create-aws-account-steps"></a>

 1. Open the [AWS home page](https://aws.amazon.com/), and choose **Create an AWS Account**\.
 **Note**
 If you've signed in to AWS recently, you might see **Sign In to the Console** instead\.

 1. Follow the online instructions\.
-Part of the sign\-up procedure involves receiving a phone call and entering a PIN using your phone keypad\.
+Part of the sign\-up procedure includes registering a credit card, receiving a text message or phone call, and entering a PIN\.

+   For more information, see [How do I create and activate a new Amazon Web Services account?](http://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)

 **Important**
 For this tutorial, we assume that your IAM user account has administrator access permissions\.